sensu/sensu-docs-legacy/source/docs/0.20/redis.md

 To verify that Redis master-slave replication has been configured correctly and that it is operating, the Redis CLI tool (`redis-cli`) can be used to issue Redis commands to query for information.

 The following commands can be executed on both Redis servers, the master and the slave.
+The Redis command `AUTH` must first be used to authenticate with `your_redis_password` before other commands can be used.
 The Redis command `INFO` provides replication status information.

 ~~~ shell
 redis-cli